 Soccer-Messi wins best FIFA player of the year for record sixth time

-Messi, who won the Spanish La Liga title with Barcelona last season as well as the European golden boot, last won the award in 2015.
+Messi, who won the Spanish La Liga title with Barcelona last season as well as the European golden boot having scored 54 goals in 58 games in all competitions, last won the award in 2015.

+He did not, however, enjoy success with the national team, losing in the Copa America semi-finals to rivals Brazil.

 His win is somewhat of a surprise with Van Dijk, a centre back who transformed Liverpool's defence on the way to the Champions League crown, having won the European best player award.